Githubbubber/thatcrazyfaker/README.md

 That Crazy Faker is a Ruby on Rails app that generates funny Faker data.
 Users can enjoy reading them, and can generate new posts too.

 ##Directions for running That Crazy Faker locally:
-Note: For devs already familiar with RoR bundle install --without production rails db:migrate rails test rails s(erver)
+Note: For BEGINNER devs, albeit familiar enough with RoR
+1) bundle install --without production
+	1) [TO UNDO] bundle uninstall gemname
+2) rails db:migrate
+	2) [TO UNDO] rails db:rollback
+3) rails test
+4) rails s(erver)

 It's one of my first Rails apps from my General Assembly course back in 2016, and explores what the Faker Rails gem offers developers in randomly generated data.